-In a new study, researchers developed a new AI tool to detect low glucose levels from ECG signals using non-invasive wearable sensors.
+Researchers developed a new artificial intelligence (AI) tool to detect glucose levels in the blood (blood sugar).
+The glucose levels are detected from electrocardiogram (ECG) signals using non-invasive wearable sensors.

-Tracking changes in blood sugar or glucose levels is vital for diabetic patients.
-Hyperglycemia (high blood glucose) results in long-term health complications that can damage the kidney, nerves, and blood vessels in the eye.
-Hypoglycemia (low blood glucose) leads to short-term problems with a person’s health such as confusion, irritability, and severe loss of attention that can be fatal under certain conditions as it affects the heart.
+Tracking changes of blood sugar levels is vital for those with diabetes.
+Hyperglycemia (high blood sugar) results in long-term health complications that can damage the kidney, nerves, and blood vessels in the eye.
+Hypoglycemia (low blood sugar) leads to short-term problems with a person’s health such as confusion, irritability, and severe loss of attention that can be fatal as it affects the heart.

-Current methods to measure blood glucose require needles and repeated finger pricks over the course of the day to draw blood needed for analysis.
-However, these methods are invasive and do not allow for continuous monitoring.
-An alternative to the finger prick test is Continuous Glucose Monitors (CGM).
-These devices measure the glucose levels in interstitial fluid, using a sensor with a small needle that sends back data to a display device.
+Current methods to measure blood sugar require needles and repeated finger pricks throughout the day.
+However, these methods are invasive and don’t allow for continuous monitoring.
+An alternative to the finger-prick test is Continuous Glucose Monitors (CGM).
+These devices measure the glucose around cells, using a sensor with a small needle that sends back data to a display device.
 Most CGMs require finger pricking for calibration twice a day.
-The devices are expensive, which limits continuous monitoring of blood glucose levels and some studies suggest their reliability is limited in detecting hypoglycemia.
+The devices are expensive, which limits continuous monitoring of glucose and some studies suggest their reliability is limited in detecting hypoglycemia.

-The differences in results between the participants were significant, highlighting why previous studies using a cohort of individuals to detect low glucose levels from ECG signals were not successful in capturing the variability between subjects.
-The researchers used a personalized medicine approach to develop their technology in which the model was trained with each participant’s own data.
-According to the study author, Dr. Pecchia, this approach enabled the researchers to personalize tuning of the detection algorithms and emphasize the effect of low glucose levels on ECG in individuals, suggesting the proposed AI technology will help clinicians to adapt therapies for managing glucose levels to each individual patient.
+According to the study author, Dr. Pecchia, the artificial intelligence approach enables researchers to personalize tuning of the detection algorithms of low glucose levels.
+Additionally, the AI technology can emphasize the effect of low glucose levels on ECG in individuals, helping clinicians adapt therapies to each patient.
 However, more clinical research is needed to confirm the results in wider populations.

 AI can detect low-glucose levels via ECG without fingerprick test.
 (2020, January 13).
 Retrieved from https://www.eurekalert.org/pub_releases/2020-01/uow-acd011320.php